WHAT WE DO AND WHY…

 spoke at the Colorado Nonprofit Association Annual Conference (650 people … I know right!?!)

-collaborating with Ormao Dance Company to develop a monthly visual arts/dance mash-up Creativity Lab
+collaborating with Ormao Dance Company and developed a visual arts/dance mash-up Creativity Lab

-partnering with HearHere, a local poetry nonprofit organization to facilitate a few Creativity Labs
+partnering with Wayne Gilbert, a Denver Parkinson’s Poet to facilitate a few literary Creativity Labs

 artist Sue Edge from Australia will be virtually leading a Lab in June via ‘the interwebs’

 serving approximately 30 PWP, family members, and friends a month

 awarded Micro Grant from Pikes Peak Arts Council